 ENVS 305 Environmental Toxicology.
 A study of the toxic effects of chemicals on human and ecological populations.
 Includes the physiological, genetic, and teratogenic effects of chemicals on humans and the study of biomagnification of chemicals through the food chain.
 Case studies and risk modeling using computers will be included to integrate theory and regulatory compliance.
 Periodically.
 Prerequisite: BIOL 256 or BIOL 258.
 Cross listed with ENVS / BIOL 305.
-4 semester hours. %
+3 semester hours.

 ENVS 398 Capstone Project.
 Projects (involving laboratory and field study) that integrate the principle and practice of environmental issues.
 The experience culminates in written and oral presentation of the findings.
 May be repeated.
 Periodically.
 1-3 semester hours.
+Typically offered Periodically.
 Consent Required.

-Finance (
+Finance

 FINA 120 Financial Literacy.
 This course provides students of all majors, concentrations and levels of study, strategies to achieve good spending and savings habits, along with an opportunity to share their knowledge with others in the outside community.
 Students will create a personal budget and statement of net worth, keep track of their spending and learn how to better manage credit card debt and learn how to use benefit and savings plans to help achieve future financial goals.
 This course has a service learning component.
 Fall and Spring-yearly.
-2 semester hours. %
+2 semester hours.
+Typically offered Fall and Spring Terms.

 FINA 220 Personal Financial Planning.
 An introduction to personal financial planning.
 Topics covered include: time value of money, tax planning, cash management, credit cards, purchase of home, auto and health insurance, retirement and estate planning.
 Spring semester.
 3 semester hours.
-Business/Economics Core Elect
+Business Core Elective.
+Typically offered Spring Term.

 FINA 297 Internship.
 Practical experiences in business related fields under the supervision of the program coordinator.
 Prerequisite: Consent of internship faculty coordinator.
 2-6 semester hours.
+Typically offered Periodically.
 Consent Required.
 Course Repeatable.
-Maximum number of units allowed 12. '
+Maximum number of units allowed 12.

 FINA 300 Managerial Finance.
 An analysis of the functions of financial management in the decision-making process of the firm.
 Fall and Spring semesters.
-Prerequisite: ACCT 112, Math 115 3 semester hours. %
+Prerequisite: ACCT 112, Math 115 3 semester hours.
+Typically offered Fall and Spring Terms.

 FINA 310 Money and Financial Markets.
 Study of money, the banking system, monetary theories, and relation of the monetary system to national income, employment, and price levels.
 Prerequisite: ECON 101, ECON 102.
 Fall.
-3 semester hours. %
+3 semester hours.

 FINA 320 Investments.
 A framework useful to develop investment policy for individuals and institutions; security evaluation methods and portfolio management strategies are developed.
 Fall semester.
-Prerequisite: FINA 300 3 semester hours. %
+Prerequisite: FINA 300 3 semester hours.
+Typically offered Fall Term.

 FINA 330 Business & Economic Forecasting.
-Aquaints students with statistical forecasting methodologies, while placing special emphasis on the underlying assumptions.
+Acquaints students with statistical forecasting methodologies, while placing special emphasis on the underlying assumptions.
 The emphasis is on time-series methods used for forecasting and includes techniques such as decomposition, smoothing, regression, and ARIMA modeling.
 (See MBA-613 in the graduate bulletin).
-3 semester hours. %
+3 semester hours.

 FINA 340 Public Finance.
 This course examines the economics of the public sector, including the impact of the government budget on resource allocation, income distribution and economic stabilization; principles and problems of budget determination, including both tax and expenditure aspects; tax shifting and incidence; and fiscal and debt management policies.
-Prerequisite: ECON 101, ECON 202 3 semester hours. %
+Prerequisite: ECON 101, ECON 202 3 semester hours.